This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Do you need to purchase tickets in advance?

-If you’re going during the summer, then you definitely should book tickets in advance, as the Sea to Sky Gondola gets very busy!
+If you’re going during the summer, then you definitely should arrange your tickets in advance, as the Sea to Sky Gondola gets very busy!

 Why We Book Tours with Viator